Branded Animations

 PROLOGUE FILMS, 2003

-Commisioned by Sam Raimi, we created a logo and logotype based on Kyle Cooper’s animated vision of a skeleton revealed through a keyhole.
-This idea was inspired by Sam Raimi’s campy sincere horror movies like Evil Dead.
+Commissioned by Sam Raimi, we created a logo and logotype inspired by Kyle Cooper’s animated concept of a skeleton revealed through a keyhole.
+The design drew inspiration from Raimi’s campy and sincere horror films, such as Evil Dead.
+The typeface was adapted from a project I had created years earlier.